Alberto Nadra: Student militancy

 In 1965 he was chosen by his classmates as a student delegate in a high school of commercial orientation situated in Haedo, Buenos Aires.
 During that period he took part in a wall newspaper, in which the invasion that 42.000 American marines had made in Dominic Republic to prevent the reinstatement of the legitimate government of Juan Bosch was reported and condemned.
 As a result of the manifestation, the authorities expelled him from the school.
 After his classmates’ mobilization, Nadra was reincorporated, but the school directors imposed a disciplinary sanction and asked him to change of establishment the following year.

 In 1966 Nadra entered to the Mariano Moreno National School, where he collaborated in the reorganization of the Student Center between 1966 and 1967, meanwhile the dictatorship of Juan Carlos Onganía prohibited any type of student activism.
 In 1968, Nadra was one of the delegates that promoted the first high school strike, against the imposition of curriculums considered by the students as anti-pedagogical and restrictive.

-In 1969 his school's Student Center repudiated the assassinations of students in popular manifestations in some Argentinean provinces, like Corrientes, Rosario and Córdoba.
+In 1969 his school's Student Center repudiated the assassinations of students in popular manifestations in some Argentine provinces, like Corrientes, Rosario and Córdoba.
 The students began to use black badges in their jackets and dusts covers.
 This measure was generalized in several public establishments of the country.

-During his years as a college student, Nadra was member of the Delegate Council and the Student Center of the Faculty of Philosophy and Literature of the Buenos Aires University.
+During his years as a college student, Nadra was a member of the Delegate Council and the Student Center of the Faculty of Philosophy and Literature of the Buenos Aires University.
 He also participated in the occupation of establishments and in some confrontations with the local police and the Guard of Infantry, as a part of the national movement against the admission exams in 1970 and 1971.
 Many times, Nadra was imprisoned and illegally deprived of his freedom by the police and para-police groups.